TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-application-signin-aadsts-with-saml-request-65005.md

 Your application should be available for user sign-in.

-For future sign-in problems with SAML based applications, we recommend using the testing feature with My Apps secure Sign-in Extension to get better and automatic self diagnosis and resolution steps.
+For future sign-in problems with SAML based applications, we recommend using the testing feature with the My Apps secure sign-in extension to get better and automatic self diagnosis and resolution steps.
 For more information see: <!--$AppSAMLDebugDoc-->AppSAMLDebugDoc<!--/$AppSAMLDebugDoc-->

 For more information on common application-related issues, please refer to the following document: <!--$AppSignInErrorHelpPage-->AppSignInErrorHelpPage<!--/$AppSignInErrorHelpPage-->